Re-Used Starship Interiors

 Enterprise refit transporter room

-When the USS Enterprise-D transporter room had to be transformed into the USS Enterprise-A transporter room for "Star Trek V: The Final Frontier" and "Star Trek VI: The Undiscovered Country", the wall behind the transporter console was removed and the alcove thus recreated and the transparent partition was put in place again.
-That way, the set could easily be transformed into a version that resembled the original transporter room more closely.
+When the USS Enterprise-D transporter room had to be reverted to the USS Enterprise-A transporter room for "Star Trek V: The Final Frontier" and "Star Trek VI: The Undiscovered Country", the operator alcove was recreated within the space of the TNG set, now with new curved windows.
+That way, the set could easily be transformed into a version that resembled the original transporter room.
 The doors, however, were not changed back, so in the last two TOS films, the transporter room is entered through the TNG double doors.

 Enterprise refit engineering